yongmenglee/yongmenglee.github.io/_posts/2020-08-28-fourier-coefficient.md

 \end{align*}
 $$

-In this section, the same concept is applied to find the Fourier series representation of an odd or even periodic functions.
+In this section, the same concept is applied to find the Fourier series representation of odd or even periodic functions.
 The first step is to identify the Fourier series representation of $f(-x)$.

 $$
 \begin{align}